MIKE'S BUS PAGES

 IN DUBLIN FAIR CITY - 1966

 None of the newer Leylands were seen in the green livery.
-There were seemingly frequent buses to and from Kilmainham jail and all double deckers seen at this time carried a sybolic sword motif on their radiators with the dates 1916 - 1966.
-Blissfully ignorant then of this unfortunate aspect of British history I can well recall the apparent hostility towards us of some of the local populace.
+There were seemingly frequent buses to and from Kilmainham jail and all double deckers seen at this time carried a symbolic sword motif on their radiators with the dates 1916 - 1966.
+Blissfully ignorant then of this unfortunate aspect of British history I can well recall, not understanding, the apparent hostility towards us by some of the local populace.

 WELSH SELECTION STARTER